mysliwietzflorian/environmental-ui-demo/README.md

 - bootstrap grid (4.3.1)
 - fonts.googleapis: `Source Sans Pro`

+## Caution

+Usage of this demo on mobile devices for an extended period can harm it permanently.
+Lower the "Timer update rate" on the slider only to an appropriate amount and use with caution.

+DO NOT leave the device running in this mode for a long time.

 ## Further Reading

 - [The Environmental User Interface: A Quantum Leap Forward](https://bobburrough.com/public/post/environmentally_lit_interface_a_quantum_leap_forward/)